-Porth-y-Pistyll is a shingle beach on Anglesey's north coast, just to the west of Wylfa power station.
+Porth-y-Pistyll (above) is a small shingle cove on Anglesey's north coast, just to the west of Wylfa power station.
 A footpath leads from the nearby lane at Grid Ref: SH348931 to a stone track where it meets the coastal path.
 Turn right here onto a grassy track, passing some ruins on the left.
 As this track approaches the shore look for a kissing gate on the left (which may be partly obstructed by gorse bushes).
 This leads onto the beach.

 Porth y Felin is ¼ mile to the west, and is a very similar beach of shingle.
 The coastal path between the two beaches passes over a clapper bridge next to Cestyll watermill.